 Explore By Boat

 Where there are beaches there are boats and they are almost a way of life in this part of the country.
-For the thrill seekers among you I suggest you look up the Thriller Noosa boat tours.
+For the thrill seekers among you I suggest you look up the Thriller Noosa boat tours, and read more about how the boats are made.
 They take you out along the coast for an hour jumping waves, performing 360 degree turns that will force you to muster all your strength to save you falling overboard and stop for some commentary on the coastline while you admire it like you can’t from land.

 A slower way to explore is by taking a cruise, one of which I took was into the Everglades up the Noosa river with Noosa Everglades Discovery.
 Making your way along the river some 20 kilometers you’ll cross lakes, pass a myriad of wildlife and stop for a drink and afternoon tea half.
 The sheer change in the surroundings as you pass from saltwater to fresh water makes this a worth trip.